apache/activemq-artemis/docs/user-manual/en/message-expiry.md

   How often the queues will be scanned to detect expired messages (in milliseconds, default is 30000ms, set to `-1` to disable the reaper thread)

-- `message-expiry-thread-priority`

-  The reaper thread priority (it must be between 1 and 10, 10 being the highest priority, default is 3)

 ## Example

 See the [Message Expiration Example](examples.md#message-expiration) which